CardboardTurkey/nixos-config/README.md

 # TODO

 * Switch to alacitty.
-* Add hash table dirs (populate repos?)
-* How handle wifi interfaces? polybar and config
 * Move autorandr config with edp1 id to hardware
+* Script for first boot:
+	* Grab gitlab repos (need to setup ssh keys)
+	* Add dirs to hash table
+	* Set wallpaper and lock screen as: https://wallhaven.cc/w/lmjzjr